 The 12 Perfect Souvenirs to Bring Back from a Safari in Uganda

-The 12 Perfect Souvenirs to Bring back from a Safari in Uganda: We could add many more souvenir suggestions.
+The 12 Perfect Souvenirs to Bring Back from a Safari in Uganda: We could add many more souvenir suggestions.
 If you come with open eyes, you will find them—gifts beyond the norm.
-We know Uganda, and we live and work here, and tourism is our passion and business.
+We know Uganda live and work here; tourism is our passion and business.

-We love to assist you in bringing home a bit of Uganda as a reminder of your Safari in the Pearl of Africa.
+We would love to assist you in bringing home a bit of Uganda as a reminder of your Safari in the Pearl of Africa.

 We will help you locate what you would like on your Safari.
-Uganda is filled with talented people who would love to create what you would like.
+Uganda is filled with talented people who would love to create what you want.

 Take home a bit of Africa from Uganda, the Pearl of Africa, and remember your time on a safari.